 Fig. 16 – A Samaritan winepress (Area O)

-In the Crusader castle (Area F), which is the prominent architectural complex of the site, the 2009, 2010 and 2012 seasons of excavations were focused on the western part on top of the coastal cliff, in order to expose subterranean complexes and remove part of the dirt load from the cliff in order to facilitate future arrangements for better rainfall drainage (Fig. 17).
-The excavations uncovered parts of castle’s western façade and a series of subterranean halls aligned in a north–south axis.
-These are yet to be fully exposed from the debris of the fallen donjon where the castle’s chapel may have existed (Fig. 18).
-Evidence for post-destruction (1265 CE) occupation in this area is already apparent.
+In the Crusader castle (Area F), which is the prominent architectural complex of the site, the 2009, 2010, 2012 and 2018-2020 excavation seasons were focused on the western part of the castle on top of the coastal cliff, seeking to expose the subterranean complexes and remove part of the dirt load from the cliff in order to facilitate future arrangements for a better rainfall drainage (Fig. 17).
+The excavations uncovered parts of the castle’s western façade and a series of subterranean halls aligned along a north–south axis.
+These remain to be fully cleared of the debris from the fallen donjon, where the castle’s chapel had probably existed (Fig. 18).
+Evidence of a post-destruction (1265 CE) occupation in this area of the castle is already apparent.